On the behavior of $F$-signatures, splitting primes, and test modules under finite covers: Introduction

 \subsection{Acknowledgements}

 We would like to thank Manuel Blickle, Manfred Lehn, Linquan Ma, Zsolt Patakfalvi, Karl Schwede, Anurag Singh, Ilya Smirnov, Daniel Smolkin, and Maciej Zdanowicz for very useful discussions and help throughout the preparation of this preprint.
 We are very thankful to Karl Schwede for suggesting to us many ways to improve a first version of this work such a removing normality from our hypothesis and working out a transformation rule for adjoint ideals under finite covers.
+Further, we thank Anne Fayolle for reading through our manuscript making many corrections and providing enlightening insights, especially in our treatment of \autoref{theo.adjointidealtransformation}.
 The first named author commenced working on this project while in his last year of Graduate School at the Department of Mathematics of the University of Utah.
 He is greatly thankful for their hospitality and support.
 He is particularly thankful to his advisor Karl Schwede for his guidance and generous support.
+Finally, we are grateful to the anonymous referees for their valuable comments and corrections.